Arcenio León: Acereros de Monclova

+ERA with 53 strikeouts and 36 saves across 62 2/3 innings pitched.

+Detroit Tigers

-León signed with the Detroit Tigers after the 2016 season.
+On October 21, 2016, León signed a minor league contract with the Detroit Tigers organization.
 He pitched for the Venezuelan national baseball team in the 2017 World Baseball Classic.
-He began the 2017 season with the Toledo Mud Hens of the Class AAA International League.
+León began the 2017 season with the Toledo Mud Hens of the Triple-A International League.
 León posted a 3.15 earned run average in 21 appearances for Toledo before the Tigers purchased his contract on May 27.
 He made his major league debut the following day.
 The Tigers optioned León back to Toledo on June 11.
+In six appearances for Detroit during his rookie campaign, he struggled to a 12.15 ERA with two strikeouts over 6 2/3 innings pitched.
+On September 11, León was placed on release waivers by the Tigers.

+Guerreros de Oaxaca

-On January 29, 2018, León signed with the Guerreros de Oaxaca of the Mexican Baseball League.
-He was released on July 3, 2018.
+On January 29, 2018, León signed with the Guerreros de Oaxaca of the Mexican League.
+In 22 appearances for Oaxaca, he posted a 2-2 record and 4.98 ERA with 24 strikeouts and 10 saves across 21 2/3 innings pitched.
+León was released by the Guerreros on July 3.

+Leones de Yucatán

-On August 15, 2018, León signed with the Leones de Yucatán of the Mexican League.
-He became a free agent following the season.
+On August 13, 2018, León signed with the Leones de Yucatán of the Mexican League.
+In 11 outings for Yucatán, he recorded a 3.12 ERA with six strikeouts and two saves across 8 2/3 innings pitched.
+León became a free agent following the season.

+Piratas de Campeche

 On February 19, 2019, León signed with the Piratas de Campeche of the Mexican League.
-He was released on May 27, 2019.
+In 18 appearances for Campeche, he registered a 1-1 record and 4.42 ERA with 19 strikeouts and seven saves across 18 1/3 innings pitched.
+León was released by the Piratas on May 27.

+West Virginia Power

 On March 5, 2021, León signed with the West Virginia Power of the Atlantic League of Professional Baseball.
-In 11 appearances, he posted a 1–0 record with a 3.55 ERA over 12.2 innings pitched.
-He was released on August 28, 2021.
+In 11 appearances, he posted a 1–0 record and 3.55 ERA with seven strikeouts and three saves over 12 2/3 innings pitched.
+León was released by West Virginia on August 28.